n8sh/phobos-next/benchmarks/gc-benchmark/README.md

 # Sweep-Free Segregated GC for the Dlang

-A specification and partial implementation of a new garbage collector for the D programming language.
+This project contains a specification and implementation of a new garbage collector for the D programming language.

 ## Specification